-At Kovanda Plastic Surgery & Aesthetic Institute, we believe that age is not just the number of birthdays celebrated; it’s a state of being.
+At Kovanda Aesthetic Surgery, we believe that age is not just the number of birthdays celebrated; it’s a state of being.
 No matter your numeric age, your own mentality and vitality are ultimately responsible for who you are.
 Unfortunately, our bodies tend to advance in age whether we like it or not, and sometimes at a rate that does not properly synch with how a person feels inside.
 With a facelift, you can achieve a more youthful and energized look for years, even as time continues to march on.

 Although there is no way to pause this process, some apparent effects of aging can be temporarily reduced through plastic surgery.
 If you are in the Minneapolis area and interested in facelift surgery, take note of the information below to see if you may be a good candidate.